newrelic/newrelic_mysql_java_plugin/README.md

     $ cp config/template_mysql.instance.json config/mysql.instance.json
     # Edit config/mysql.instance.json

-If using your localhost MySQL instance, add your user name and password as well as a meaningful name which will appear in the New Relic user interface for the MySQL instance.
-Set the value for the "name" attribute to match your MySQL databases purpose, e.g. "Production Master".
+If using your localhost MySQL instance, add a meaningful name which will appear in the New Relic user interface for the MySQL instance.
+Set the "name" attribute to match your MySQL databases purpose, e.g. "Production Master".
+If you used the provided [/scripts/mysql_user.sql](https://github.com/newrelic-platform/newrelic_mysql_java_plugin/blob/master/scripts/mysql_user.sql) to generate a default user and password, then you do not need to set the "user" and "passwd" attributes.
+If you are not using the default user and password, you will need to provide a user and clear text password with the same limited priveleges as shown below.

     [
       {